laobaixing/Data_Science_Pipeline/README.md

 ## Setup
 1. Clone the Github
 2. Install the necessary packages

+## Usage
-3. Run: luigid --port 8082 in a terminal.
+1. Run: luigid --port 8082 in a terminal.
 This command line will start a Luigi.
-4. Run: python stock_analysis_pipeline.py in the stock_analyis folder
+2. Run: python stock_analysis_pipeline.py in the stock_analyis folder
-5. Look at:
+3. Look at:
    - Luigi at localhost:8082;
    - stock chart at localhost:8050;
    - model evaluation at localhost:8000

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status